openhublln/MUSE_Carla/README.md

    Edit simulation parameters, sensor specifications, and traffic settings either directly in `config.yml` or via the graphical editor.
 Changes are reflected in a live YAML preview.
 2. **Simulation and Data Collection:**
    - Launch the CARLA simulation.
-   - The data collection module (`multi_sensor_collection.py`) initializes the scene, attaches sensors, and synchronizes data capture.
+   - The data collection module (`multi_sensor_collection.py`) initializes the scene, attaches sensors, synchronizes data capture, and generates 3D bounding box annotations.
    - Sensor data is saved in a structured directory layout for each simulation scene.
 3. **Automated Annotation:**
    After simulation, bounding box annotations are automatically generated from instance segmentation images using the `generate_bbox_annotations.py` module.
+4. **NuScenes Conversion:**
+   - Create a `converter_config.yml` specifying input/output paths and mappings.
+   - Run the script (`carla_to_nuscene_converter.py`) to convert the collected data into the NuScenes format.
 4. **Replay and Verification:**
    Use the replay tool (`multi_sensor_replay.py`) to inspect multi-modal sensor data.
 Navigate through frames, view overlaid annotations, and verify synchronization across sensors.

 ## Limitations and Future Improvements

-- **Bounding Box Annotation:**
+- **3D Bounding Box Detection:**
-  The current annotation process requires capturing two images per camera, which may affect performance when multiple sensors are recording simultaneously.
+  Currently focuses on a generic 'vehicle' category.
+Expansion to other vehicle types and pedestrians is planned.
+Attribute inference (e.g., 'parked' status) is basic and can be refined.
+Extensive validation of visibility and points-in-box algorithms across diverse scenarios is ongoing.
+- **NuScenes Data Format:**
+  Advanced features like `lidarseg.json` and `map.json` are not yet implemented.
+Camera intrinsic parameters need to be fully populated in `calibrated_sensor.json`.
-- **Ego Vehicle Handling:**
+- **Performance:**
-  Automatic bounding box generation for the ego vehicle can degrade training data quality.
-A fix is planned for future updates.
+  Capturing multiple images per camera (RGB, instance for 2D BBox) can impact performance.
+The new 3D BBox method only requires RGB.
 - **Fixed Frame Rate:**
   All sensors operate at a fixed frame rate (20Hz).
 Future releases aim to support individual sensor frame rate configuration.
-- **Output Standardization:**
-  The output format does not yet conform to standards like NuScenes or KITTI.
-Future work will focus on standardization for improved interoperability.
 -  **Environmental Constraints:**
   Currently, the simulation supports a single map and lacks weather variations (as per CARLA v0.10.0 limitations).
-Future enhancements may include additional maps and dynamic weather simulation.

 ## License